The Ned Hotel London

 A Destination in Its Own Right

-It’s not often a hotel becomes a destination in itself, but The Ned pulls this off effortlessly.
-With live music spilling into every corner as the evening descends, you’re constantly discovering new nooks and crannies to explore.
 I found myself so wrapped up in the experience that I almost didn’t want to step outside.
 However, it’s worth venturing out at least once—the Thames is just a short stroll away, offering some of the best views of London’s skyline.
 And if you’re a fan of modern architecture and culture, the Barbican Centre is only a 15-minute walk, and its rotating exhibitions are always a treat.